midnightntwrk/midnight-architecture/components/WalletEngine/Specification.md

 >
 > Generally treating keys as uniform bitstrings should not be done, though in this particular case, where secp256k1 base field is so close in size to 2^256, it is found that impact on security is negligible, which makes this approach acceptable.

-### Night (and unshielded tokens) keys
+### Night and unshielded tokens keys

-Night uses Schnorr signature over secp256k1 curve.
+Unshielded tokens use Schnorr signature over secp256k1 curve.

 That makes a private key derived at certain path, the private key for Night.
 The public key being derived accordingly, e.g. as specified in [BIP-340](https://github.com/bitcoin/bips/blob/master/bip-0340.mediawiki).